 A stranding occurs when sea turtles swim or float into shore and become “beached” or stuck in shallow water.
 Salvage efforts refer to sea turtles that are dead.
 When a sea turtle becomes stranded, individuals from the general public may notice it on one of our beaches first and contact the STPS using its emergency number, 321-206-0646.
 Additionally, stranding calls are received at out Sea Turtle House Educational Center during office hours.
 The STPS then activates its Stranding Team effort.
 In 2011, STPS introduced a modern contact system that relays messages direct to a team member’s individual phone for emergency events.

-he Stranding Team is on call twenty four hours a day and 365 days a year to rescue and salvage the endangered and threatened sea turtles.
+The Stranding Team is on call 24 hours a day and 365 days a year to rescue and salvage the endangered and threatened sea turtles.
 There are over 300 miles of shoreline in Brevard County when the shores of the Indian River, Banana River and Mosquito Lagoons are included.
 All volunteers working with sea turtles are required to be named on a permit issued by the federal and /or state governments.

 A stranding team member responds to the call quickly in the case of a live animal or as soon as they can for a deceased turtle.
 A live animal is evaluated by a stranding volunteer on the spot and transported to a rehabilitation facility designated by FWC.
 Should the turtle be dead then the volunteer will photograph, measure, look for possible causes of death and complete a report form for FWC and the review of STSSN researchers.

 A program, Sea Turtle Emergency Rescue Program (STERP), was designed for the specific problem of post hatchlings washed back by fall storms and is permitted under the Stranding Marine Turtle Permit.